-Floating solar plants do not take up limited spare land area.
+Floating solar plants do not take up a limited spare land area.
 As solar is land-intensive, floating solar is an excellent alternative.
-Many of these structures can be found on water bodies like hydroelectric dams, wastewater treatment reservoirs, and drinking water reservoirs, where there is vacant space.
+Many of these structures can be found on water bodies like hydroelectric dams, wastewater treatment reservoirs, and drinking water reservoirs, where vacant space exists.
 This allows landowners to use a location that might otherwise go unused.
 Rather than deploying on sunny land that could be used for something else in the future, floating solar projects are a great option.

 Furthermore, developing floating solar projects on open water eliminates the need for tree cutting and destruction of forests, which is a standard procedure with larger solar panel installations.

 Finally, floating solar panels provide a clean, renewable energy source.
-Renewable energy sources help reduce carbon emissions and other toxins in the atmosphere, which influences both the natural environment and human health.
-This positive environmental impact is also the reason which creates a vast potential for this technology in the market.
-Other than the UK, many Asian nations such as China, Japan have also promoted their use because of the promising growing industry and a clean energy future.
+Renewable energy sources help reduce carbon emissions and other toxins in the atmosphere, influencing the natural environment and human health.
+This positive environmental impact also creates a vast potential for this technology in the market.
+Other than the UK, many Asian nations such as China and Japan have also promoted their use because of the promising growing industry and a clean energy future.

 Floating structures require minimal operation and maintenance due to the aforementioned cooling effect.
 Of course, the type of installation will determine this.
 Algae blooms are a severe menace to water bodies.
 One of its reasons is greater light filtration, which FPV projects mitigate.

-Floating arrays help in reduced evaporation from water bodies
+Floating arrays help reduce evaporation from water bodies

 Disadvantages of FPV projects